-- 1. 6 Technical tables for creating models of risk management in the prevention of money laundering and terrorist financing to the sector of games of chance and gambling. - 2.
-4 Workshops on risk management models and capacity building for representatives of the sectors of road freight and games of chance related to money laundering and the prevention of financing of terrorism (ML/FT). - 3.
-10 workshops in 8 cities on Money Laundering and Terrorism Financing and mechanisms of prevention, control, prosecution and trial for the public sector and the private sector. - 4.
-10 workshops on interpreting and applying the Administrative Operational and Financial Guide for strengthening economic investigations on money laundering and corruption for Judicial Police investigators. - 5.
-4 Internships on Financial ML/TF Prevention to public sector and private sector to strengthen the culture of legality in Bogotá and Medellin. - 6.
+- 1. 6 Technical tables for creating models of risk management in the prevention of money laundering and terrorist financing to the sector of games of chance and gambling.
+(50 officials per table) - 2.
+4 Workshops on risk management models and capacity building for representatives of the sectors of road freight and games of chance related to money laundering and the prevention of financing of terrorism (ML/FT.
+(200 officials) - 3.
+10 workshops in 8 cities on Money Laundering and Terrorism Financing and mechanisms of prevention, control, prosecution and trial for the public sector and the private sector.
+(500 public officials and 500 from the private sector) - 4.
+10 workshops on interpreting and applying the Administrative Operational and Financial Guide for strengthening economic investigations on money laundering and corruption for Judicial Police investigators in order to ensure their effective use.
+(500 public officials) - 5.
+4 Internships on Financial ML/TF Prevention to public sector and private sector to strengthen the culture of legality in Bogotá and Medellin.
+(2 per city y 200 officials). - 6.
 Celebration of the prevention campaign about the "National Day of Prevention of Money Laundering" in Bogota and Medellin.
-This initiative will be extended to the entire region through a communication strategy of the culture of legality to be presented at FATF. - 7.
-3 work meetings to define, analyze and approve the contents of the document on primary flags and typologies of money laundering and terrorist financing and contraband with risk-based approach. - 8.
-4 specialized workshops for DIAN officials at central and national level in the field of simulated technical investigation on supervision and liquidation related to ML/TF, smuggling and related offenses. - 9.
+This initiative will be extended to the entire region through a communication strategy of the culture of legality to be presented at FATF.
+(12 countries in the region, 10.000 personas sensitized b) - 7.
+3 work meetings to define, analyze and approve the contents of the document on primary flags and typologies of money laundering and terrorist financing and contraband with risk-based approach (200 officials) - 8.
+4 specialized workshops for DIAN officials at central and national level in the field of simulated technical investigation on supervision and liquidation related to ML/TF, smuggling and related offenses (200 officials). - 9.
 Supporting international conferences with the financial sector in prevention of money laundering and terrorism financing in the Dominican Republic, Peru and Colombia.